-- be patient when trying to establish rapport and while waiting for the relator to think about the points you’ve raised;
+- Be patient when trying to establish rapport and while waiting for the relator to think about the points you’ve raised,

-- seek a mutual agreement about the goals and deadlines;
+- Seek a mutual agreement about the goals and deadlines,

-- show interest in the relator as a person;
+- Show interest in the relator as a person,

-- follow through with your promises;
+- Follow through with your promises, and

-- exhibit warmth when communicating.
+- Exhibit warmth when communicating.

 An example of successful communication with a relator

-A CTO wants her full-stack software developer, who fits the description of a relator in terms of communication style, to tweak the sorting feature in their time zone converter app, so that it sorts cities the user wants to compare in terms of time zone by geographical location, and not alphabetically.
+A CTO wants their full-stack software developer, who fits the description of a relator in terms of style of communication, to tweak the sorting feature in their time zone converter app, so that it sorts cities the user wants to compare in terms of time zone by geographical location, and not alphabetically.

 Socializers are characterized by a supporting and direct communication style.